maurice1408/pd_shell/README.md

 * View info about your QDC system
 * Execute a Load Data request for a Source / Entity
-* Execute a Workflow
+* Execute a dataflow
-* Report on executed ingests / workflows
+* Report on executed ingests / dataflows
 * Export / Import QDC objects
+* Clean (delete) ingest and dataflow execution logs.

 `pd_shell` uses the QDC REST API to communicate with your QDC system.